DaveyJH/ci-portfolio-four/README.md

 ### Python Packages

+Some of the main packages used throughout the project:

 |Package|Use|
 |--:|--|
 |[django](https://www.djangoproject.com/)|web framework that encourages rapid development and clean, pragmatic design. django version 3.2 was used as this is the current version with long term support (LTS)|